 I’m always so lazy when I’m in Spain.
 It’s all about lounging by the pool or on the beach and consuming way too much yummy food.
 If I get some exercise it’s usually a walk around our local shopping mall.
 I know, it’s really bad.
 So when I saw the photo of this beautiful landscape I thought it would be a great opportunity to get some exercise.

 There are many hiking routes in all difficulty levels worth checking out.
 In the parking lot of the Mirador de Gebas restaurant, several signs are pointing you in the direction of all the routes and also how long they are.
-However, if you’re new to the area and don’t want to walk too far, starting your hike by Mirador Barrancos de Gebas might be your best bet.

 I had been looking forward to hiking the 4 kilometers down to the Algeciras Reservoir from the viewpoint.
 You can see the path in some of the photos above, it looks quite easy.
-However, since my mom insisted on parking at the top we were so hot when we finally reached the viewpoint that I couldn’t bear the thought of continuing further down.

 Although we visited in October, temperatures reached as high as 28 degrees Celsius during midday and there is no shade from any trees.
 So I would suggest getting here really early in the morning or in the afternoon and again, bring lots of water.